ChunMinChang/dotfiles/README.md

 # TODO
 - Use *zsh* configuration tool (e.g. *ohmyzsh*) on zsh
 - Make it work on Windows!
-- Write commands to uninstall all the settings and remove all the links.
 - vim
   - add some basic environment settings for vim
 - vscode